GWLab-UML/Protocols/Oyster_maintenance/Mud Blister and Boring Sponge Identification Protocol.md

 **Note: This protocol should be used after you have taken pictures of the shell's dorsal and Ventral sides.
 You can have the oysters in front of you to help find all angles when looking for the blisters AND the boring holes!

-Mud Blisters:

-What is it?

-They are small marine worms that burrow into the shells of oysters and other shellfish, creating mud-filled blisters.
-The blisters appear as black shadows or look like white, raised new shells.
-They can have yellow bruising around the edges, but it always comes from the edge of the shell inwards.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXf7boVa26S1c_UNQOpkKd995-_6iYUq6ip9TX3HdvuEMKLQVeXaza5DIBrSADuVFqEvPxR6jQRGvr4pBLrmJZrKZ1AFiK-VoUk-orLK6ALmNhEaXTanRKHXv-iIvSMrBd4zMI9c?key=NxgMKdht2JBXN1fmoXucqg)